 Congratulations to BCMH Wound Clinic for achieving the RestorixHealth Clinical Distinction and Patient Satisfaction Awards!
 Recipients of this award have demonstrated success by meeting or exceeding 90% healing rate and 96% patient satisfaction rate!
 Many thanks to the wound center staff for providing superior patient care.
 For more information about our wound center, call 906.524.3400 . #wherehealinghappens

-Welcome to BCMH’s Comprehensive Wound Healing Center.
+Welcome to BCMH’s Advanced Wound Healing Center.
 We’re dedicated to healing wounds, preventing lower limb loss and optimizing outcomes for our patients

 If you or a loved one has a wound that is of concern or is not healing properly, we encourage you to visit the wound center for an evaluation.